HanWenfang/syncless/README.txt

   applications, web.py applications, and Google webapp applications (not supporting most other Google AppEngine technologies) as well
-* combination of Syncless and (Twisted, Tornado (fast), Concurrence, gevent, Eventlet and/or asyncore) in the same process
+* combination of Syncless and (Twisted, Tornado (fast), Concurrence, gevent, Eventlet, circuits and/or asyncore) in the same process
 * a thread pool class for wrapping blocking operations

 Requirements